 In my own struggles to maintain good health and well-being, I have discovered that my own life-support systems seem to match the Earth’s and its peoples.
 As the lungs of the Earth are being debilitated by the massive destruction of rain forests, my lungs feel compromised too.
 As the Earth’s waterways are being poisoned and depleted, so does my circulatory system feel sluggish and inefficient.
 As people’s hearts are broken and their spirits diminished by a consumer-driven, mechanistic social system, so my heart feels fragile with my grieving over the cold-hearted state of the dominant culture.

 I think that poor health—whether in a person or in our natural world or in a society—is a result of being out of divine pattern.
-Divine pattern involves integrative systems that all coordinate to reflect the truth, beauty, and goodness of the Divine Creator, and, frankly, a vast majority of religious endeavors and institutions on this world are not healthy at all, regardless of their religious rhetoric.
+Divine pattern involves integrative systems that all coordinate to reflect the truth, beauty, and goodness of the Divine Creator.
+Frankly, a vast majority of religious endeavors and institutions on this world are not healthy at all, regardless of their religious rhetoric.
 They are very sick and have been out of divine pattern for many thousands of years.